talonhub/community/PRACTICES.md

   - Defining a single command directly is simplest.
 Defining a list with a single item is not recommended.
   - Avoid adding multiple spoken forms for a single command without a good reason.
   - Consider using a [list](https://talon.wiki/Customization/Talon%20Framework/lists) to give users a static set of options
-    - Implementing a list in a [.talon-list](https://talon.wiki/Customization/talon_lists/) is preferred unless you have a good reason to do so in Python.
+    - Implementing a list in a [.talon-list file](https://talon.wiki/Customization/talon_lists/) is preferred unless you have a good reason to do so in Python.
   - Consider using a [capture](https://talon.wiki/Customization/Talon%20Framework/captures) for complex spoken forms.

 In general, implementing functionality in .talon files is simpler than doing so in .py files.
 It is nonetheless usually preferred to implement behavior in an [action](https://talon.wiki/Customization/Talon%20Framework/actions) in Python to allow reusability and context-specific overriding despite the added complexity.